 What should you do with expired or unused medicines?

-The solution: return your expired or unused medicines to the pharmacy.
-The pharmacist takes care of their destruction.
+The solution: return your expired and unused medicines to the pharmacy.
+The pharmacist will take care of their destruction.

 How do you check the shelf life of your medicines?

 - Regularly check the expiry date on the packaging: "EXP" or "verwendbar bis" followed by the two digits of the month and the four digits of the expiry year.

 This also applies to preparations made by the pharmacist.
 After this date, you should return the medicine to the pharmacy.